emptymonkey/Sheb-Teth/README.md

 	make

 ## History
-This was a challenge presented at the LayerOne 2017 CTF.
+An earlier version of _Sheb-Teth_ was a challenge presented at the LayerOne 2017 CTF.

 ## Solution ##
 It goes without saying, but the source code is the solution.
 Don't look at it!
 Try to play the binary!!